The Research Center for Coal Geology and Environmental Sciences focuses

 both Carl Zeiss microscopes;

-than 6000 titles in Paleobotany, Palynology and Geology, recorded with
+Library) , including more than 7000 titles in Paleobotany, Palynology

 - Panasonic DMC-L10 with Leica D Vario Elmar 1:3,8-5,6 / 14-50 mm zoom